 Generally speaking, a caregiver is an individual, other than the patient, that is 18 years or older and that has agreed to undertake the responsibility for managing the well-being of the qualifying patient with respect to the medical use of cannabis.

 As a patient, why do I want a caregiver?

 Some patients are too ill to grow their medical cannabis and a caregiver may be designated to grow medical cannabis on behalf of the patient and may be needed to assist the patient in obtaining their medical cannabis from the dispensary.

 After December 31, 2023, caregivers will not be allowed to grow medical cannabis except for minors/adults lacking legal capacity and on islands that do not have a dispensary.

-- This must be clearly articulated in the electronic application (See Registration Information) that is submitted to DOH; and/or
+- This must be clearly articulated in the electronic application that is submitted to DOH; and/or

-- The patient must use the appropriate Change Forms (see Changes To Information) within 10 days of any changes to the information originally submitted in the application; and
+- The patient must use the appropriate change request within 10 days of any changes to the information originally submitted in the application; and

 - Neither the patient nor the caregiver are authorized until they receive their 329 Card from DOH.